The remarkable longevity of a 16th century song and tune

 Greensleeves in Shakespeare

 As we’ve seen, upon publication the song and its tune got off to a flying start.
 So when William Shakespeare cited it in his The Merry Wives of Windsor, c.
 1602, 17 years after the song’s first publication and widespread success, he knew the audience would get his intended jokes.
-One of them is instructive and culturally extraordinary.
+One of Shakespeare’s jokes is instructive and extraordinary in what it tells us about musical culture in the early 17th century.

 In The Merry Wives, fat knight John Falstaff attempts to seduce both Mistress Ford and Mistress Page for their money: “I will be cheaters to them both, and they shall be exchequers to me” (Act 1, Scene 3).
 In Act 2, Scene 1, Mistress Ford and Mistress Page have both received wooing letters from Falstaff, identical but for the names at the top.
 They are about to compare letters and discover the deceit, but Mistress Ford already knows that Falstaff’s charming manner does not fit his true character: “We burn daylight: here, read, read; perceive how I might be knighted.
 I shall think the worse of fat men, as long as I have an eye to make difference of men’s liking: and yet he would not swear; praised women’s modesty; and gave such orderly and well-behaved reproof to all uncomeliness, that I would have sworn his disposition would have gone to the truth of his words; but they do no more adhere and keep place together than the Hundredth Psalm to the tune of Green sleeves.”